zhangyihome/code-push-cli/sdk/README.md

 - __getDeploymentHistory(appName: string, deploymentName: string): Promise&lt;Package[]&gt;__ - Retrieves the list of releases that have been made to the specified app deployment.

-- __getDeploymentMetrics(appName: string, deploymentName): Promise&lt;DeploymentMetrics&gt;__ - Retrieves the installation metrics for the specified app deployment.
+- __getDeploymentMetrics(appName: string, deploymentName: string): Promise&lt;DeploymentMetrics&gt;__ - Retrieves the installation metrics for the specified app deployment.

 - __getDeployments(appName: string): Promose&lt;Deployment[]&gt;__ - Retrieves the list of deployments associated with the specified app.